darshanreddy186/Zero-Downtime-Cross-Region-Database-Migration-using-AWS-DMS/README.md

 It is the compute engine that:

-Reads source DB
+- Reads source DB
-Processes data
+- Processes data
-Writes to target DB
+- Writes to target DB

 🔹 What is DMS Task?

 Defines:

-What to migrate
+- What to migrate
-How to migrate
+- How to migrate
-When to migrate
+- When to migrate
-Common Issues & Fixes
+- Common Issues & Fixes

+---
+## possible errors

  Error 1236 (Binlog Not Found)

 Cause: Old logs deleted

 Fix: